 Make sure you're using Arturia Prophet V in the VS mode, it's always easy to start programming from an initialized patch and the preset "Templates - ProVS 4 Osc" is a suitable starting point.
 Start by setting the wavetable sound sources to some complex sounds, I found the pictured 4 wavetables to be a good combination.
 Once these are set you can move the joystick on the left of the control panel to produce different mixes of the 4 sound sources, this is a cool way to come up with some interesting, complex sounds.

 We also need to adjust the amp envelope to produce a plucked sound similar to a guitar or harpsichord.
-The Prophet VS has a really powerful envelope section, however we only need a simple envelope with a quick decay, low sustain and a small amount of both attack and release; the envelope settings below create a good timed pluck.
-It's a really bright sound so we don't need to adjust the filter section at all.
+The Prophet VS has a really powerful envelope section, however we only need a simple envelope with a quick decay, low sustain and a small amount of both attack and release; the envelope settings below create a suitably timed pluck.
+It's a bright sound so we don't need to adjust the filter section at all.

 We can optionally shape the sound further to make it sound more authentic, we want to make it sound less digital and give it more analogue flavour.
 To do this we can add some tape-style vibrato, lower the frequency range, and then run it through some vintage plate reverb.